nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="important" seamless>

 **IMPORTANT:**
 * `del n/NAME` MUST BE followed by either of the two commands, otherwise, following delete commands may be affected.
-Refer to [Command Summary](#command-summary) for more information ☺️.
+Refer to [Command Summary](#command-summary) for more information. ☺️

 </box>